Artemso/BTTLR_hackathon/README.md

 ```

 ## text_to_speech
 An AI driven software using tensorflow to synthesize voice based on input voice reading above json text.
+Forked from the [CorentinJ's Real Time Voice Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
+This implementation uses pretrained models to generate an embedding from the source sample, synthesize it with the text from the json and, lastly, vocode it into a waveform.

 ## sow_speech
 A final script merging the read sentence files together using silent padding and tempo adjustments in order to comply with original timestamps.